About the role

 - Contribute to shaping the public policy agenda for autism in Victoria and Nationally.

-Amaze’s Policy and Advocacy team is responsible for the identification of key public policy issues relating to autism and development of policy positions, submissions and influencing campaigns to address these issues – this currently includes assessment and diagnosis, education, employment, NDIS, mental health and autism and autistic women and girls.
+Amaze’s Policy and Advocacy team is responsible for the delivery of activities to achieve Outcome 2 of Amaze’s Strategic Plan (2018-21).
+This includes identification of key public policy issues relating to autism and development of policy positions, submissions and influencing campaigns to address these issues – this currently includes assessment and diagnosis, education, employment, NDIS, mental health and autism and autistic women and girls.

 This position is responsible for supporting the Policy and Advocacy functions of Amaze.
-This work will include (but is not limited to): research, community engagement, production and updating of high quality, evidence based policy materials including election manifesto, position statements, submissions and correspondence.
+This work will include (but is not limited to): research, community engagement, production and updating of high quality, evidence based policy materials including election manifesto, position statements, submissions, correspondence and briefings.

 To be successful in this role you will need: